MichaelDono/cardiac-support-group/src/pages/join.md

 main:
   - heading: Hospital Referral
     body: |
-      Following your discharge from the Steps to Health Programme (formally Phase 3 Rehabilitation) you should be provided with a transfer form.
+      Following your discharge from the Steps to Health programme (formally Phase 3 Rehabilitation) you should be provided with a transfer form.
 This needs to be completed by a cardiac rehabilitation professional.
   - heading: GP Referral
     body: |
       The other way in joining us is to take our referral form to your GP and getting them to complete it along with their signature.